Mark Elliott (voice-over artist): Career

 Upon arriving at San Francisco's KFRC in early 1970, Frick wished to re-use the name "Sandy Shore", whereas the management proposed the name "Johnny Baron", which Frick felt sounded shady.
 They settled on "Mark Anthony", but felt the name was too close to Mark Antony.
 While standing next to a jukebox, Elliott saw the names Petula Clark and Mama Cass (Elliot) and suggested Clark Elliot, but he had difficulty pronouncing the name.
 Eventually, he settled on combining the suggested names to form "Marc Elliott".
 Upon moving to Los Angeles, he altered the spelling to "Mark Elliott", which would become his legal name.
 In Los Angeles, he began one of two stints at KHJ in Los Angeles, working briefly at KIIS in between.
 Having worked as a disc jockey for 20 years at this point, Elliott began to tire of the occupation.

+Elliott occasionally substituted for Casey Kasem as host of American Top 40 in the late 1970s and early 1980s.

 During the mid-1970s, Elliott began doing more advertising and promotional voice-over work.
 His most notable advertisements at the time were for the 1977 films Star Wars, Smokey and the Bandit, and The Goodbye Girl.
 All three films would become commercially successful and culturally significant, and Elliott's profile was elevated, convincing him to leave radio for a full-time career as a freelance voice-over artist.